 Pumpkin Pie Pops

 Sometimes plain old pie slices just won’t cut it.
-If you want to bring a little extra fun to your holiday feast, or if you’re craving a taste of pumpkin pie outside the normal season, these mini pumpkin pie pops are definitely the answer to your dessert wishes.
+If you want to bring a little extra fun to your holiday feast, or if you’re craving a taste of pumpkin pie outside the normal season, these mini pumpkin pie pops are the answer to your dessert wishes.
 To make them look like mini pumpkins, just use a pumpkin-shape cookie cutter to shape the piecrusts.

 Pineapple Upside-Down Cake on a Stick